Journeying to health and higher consciousness

 B.A., history and M.A., sociology from Northwestern University and J.D. from University of Washington School of Law.

-I started taking yoga near the same time and wound up getting a teaching certificate from the Temple of Kriya Yoga and taking other classes there while studying for five years with teacher Bill Hunt (now of the Oak Park Yoga Studio).
+I started taking yoga near the same time and wound up getting a teaching certificate from the Temple of Kriya Yoga and taking other classes there while studying for five years with teacher Bill Hunt (later of the Oak Park Yoga Studio, now retired).

 Eventually the contrast between my abject misery at work and my great happiness in yoga class or meditating or working on personal growth made it clear that I needed to get out of law.
 Haven’t regretted walking away for a minute.